Battle of Falmouth (1690): Aftermath

 Captain Davis spent four months as a prisoner in Canada.
 Both Falmouth and Arrowsic remained uninhabited until 1714 and 1716 respectively.

+One captive, Hannah Swarton, returned to New England in 1695 and published an account of her captivity.

 The fort was replaced and named Fort Falmouth in 1742 leading up to King George's War.

 On 28 May 1690 there was an attack at Fox Point, New Hampshire.